panmt/Iso-Dream/README.md

+# Iso-Dream
-# Isolating and Leveraging Controllable and Noncontrollable Visual Dynamics in World Models
+A PyTorch implementation of our paper: Isolating and Leveraging Controllable and Noncontrollable Visual Dynamics in World Models.

 ## Get Started
 Iso-Dream is implemented and tested on Ubuntu 18.04 with python == 3.7, PyTorch == 1.9.0: